zaiisao/Documentation/en/Voice/ios_audio.md

 - Ensure that your project has a validated provisioning profile certificate.
 - Before accessing Agora’s services, ensure that you have opened the ports and whitelisted the domains as specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).

 > Use a physical device to run the sample.
-Simulators may lack the functionality or the performance needed to run the sample.
+Simulators may lack the functionality or performance needed to run the sample.

 ## Creating an Agora Account and Getting an App ID